-Compressing your WordPress site’s files is a great way to shrink your page sizes and speed up your site.
+Compressing your WordPress site’s files is a great way to shrink your page sizes, speed up your site and improve your Core Web Vitals performance.

 For a long time (since the 90s), GZIP compression has been the gold standard for web compression.
 But it’s not the only compression game in town – Brotli is a newer, Google-backed compression method that was released in 2013 and is quickly picking up steam.